pennant-notebook/client/README.md

 - Initializes the client-side Websocket-Provider (`HocuspocusProvider`) and the Yjs Document (`Y.Doc`).
 - Initializes an instance of `IndexeddbPersistence` and syncs it with the `Y.Doc` and provider.
-- Mini custom hook `useProvider` memoizes the provider using the `docID`

 ### Notebook Context (`src/contexts/NotebookContext.js`)

 - Contains notebook metadata, provider, awareness, doc and the `docID` for a given notebook.
 - Contains various functions for adding, deleting, cloning, and repositioning cells.
-- Tracks global state of code cell exection to prevent conflicts when running all code cells.

 ## Contributing

 Contributions are welcome!
 Feel free to open an issue or submit a pull request.

-## License
-MIT License